evennia/evennia/docs/source/Setup/Installation.md

 > You can also [automate](./Installation-Non-Interactive.md) creation of the superuser.

 If all went well, your new Evennia server is now up and running!
-To play your new -- albeit empty -- game, point a legacy MUD/telnet client to `localhost:4000` or a web browser to [http://localhost:4001](http://localhost:4001).
+To play your new&mdash;albeit empty&mdash;game, point a legacy MUD/telnet client to `localhost:4000` or a web browser to [http://localhost:4001](http://localhost:4001).
 You may log in as a new account or use the superuser account you created above.

 ## Restarting and Stopping